The British Transport Police has just become the first UK police force to launch a...read more

-Some 50,000 women who go on maternity leave every year do not return due to discrimination, according to Labour party analysis of figures from the House of Commons library.
+Some 50,000 women who go on maternity leave every year do not return due to discrimination, according to a Labour party analysis of figures from the House of Commons library.

-Labour says around 14 per cent of women who go on maternity leave return to find their job under threat with many being told they cannot return part time.
+Labour says around 14 per cent of women who go on maternity leave return to find their job under threat with many being told they cannot return part-time.
 Some are forced into jobs with less responsibility while others are effectively constructively dismissed.

 Shadow home secretary Yvette Cooper, writing in the Independent, said: “The scale of discrimination during maternity leave is a hidden disgrace.
 The new figures show up to 50,000 women don’t have a job to go back to often because employers think they don’t have to take new mothers as seriously.

 “We need national action to deal with maternity discrimination including tackling irresponsible employers who are breaking the law.”

 She added that new fees to take an employer to an employment tribunal would put many women off taking action against employers and defending their rights.

 Catherine Wilson, partner and employment specialist at leading national law firm Thomas Eggar LLP, commented: “The starting point is that dismissal for pregnancy, or the fact that a woman has given birth to a child, is automatically unfair.
 This applies to all employers irrespective of their size and there is no qualifying period of employment required as a condition of pursuing a claim.
 Following a period of maternity leave, therefore, a woman has the right to return to work however it is the nature of this right that appears to be causing some confusion.